Judith Weisenfeld: Career

 Her dissertation became the basis for her first book, African American Women and Christian Activism: New York's Black YWCA, 1905–1945.
 While in graduate school in Princeton, Weisenfeld also became interested in film, which became a focus of her second book project: Hollywood Be Thy Name: African American Religion in American Film, 1929–1949.

 In 2017, Weisenfeld published her third book, New World A-Coming: Black Religion and Racial Identity during the Great Migration.
 The book develops a "comprehensive study of the formation of early 20th-century black religious movements", incorporating into her analysis religious practices outside the Christian tradition that has traditionally been the focus of such scholarship.

+Her fourth book, Black Religion in the Madhouse: Race and Psychiatry in Slavery's Wake was published in 2025.
+Using "hospital records, court proceedings, newspaper accounts and other documents from a post-Civil War white society that strove to portray Black people as unstable and irrational," Weisenfeld shows how white psychiatrists claimed that "religious excitement" was more prevalent among formerly enslaved African Americans and their descendants.

-Weisenfeld taught at Barnard from 1991 until 2000, then Vassar College, where she earned tenure and chaired the Religion Department and led the Pan-African Studies Program.
+Weisenfeld taught at Barnard from 1991 until 2000, where she helped to found and lead the Pan-African Studies Program, then Vassar College, where she earned tenure and chaired the Religion Department and served a year as director of the Africana Studies Program.

 She joined Princeton's faculty in 2007.
-In addition to her appointment as in the Department of Religion as Agate Brown and George L. Collord Professor, Weisenfeld is also affiliated with the Department of African American Studies, the Program in Gender and Sexuality Studies, the Program in American Studies and the Center for the Study of Religion.
+In addition to her appointment as in the Department of Religion as Agate Brown and George L. Collord Professor, Weisenfeld is also affiliated with the Department of African American Studies, the Department of History, the Program in Gender and Sexuality Studies, the Program in American Studies and the Center for the Study of Religion.